 Disturbing message of rejection

 “What was left was a large area of black paint which arguably was a disturbing message of rejection to the community and arguably a contempt for other people.

 “We are not a community where violence, criminal acts and property destruction are sanctioned because you have different beliefs to other people.”

-A pre-sentence report on Gittany indicated the man now understood there were other ways to show his disapproval of the mural, like complaining to the council, Buzzfeed reported.
+A pre-sentence report indicated Gittany now understood there were other ways to show his disapproval, like complaining to the council.

-She ordered Gittany carry out 300 hours of community service, which may include cleaning graffiti.
+She ordered Gittany to carry out 300 hours of community service, which may include cleaning graffiti.